RightsandWrongsgit/ARMTEC/theme/olivero.md

 There is a lot of functionality right in Core.
 You have a WYSIWYG editor, you have a media library for images, videos and more, you have the base theme, and you have the potential to leverage TWIG templates along with HTML, CSS, and JS in managing your presentation of you website.
 The key thing to understand about Drupal is that it is a CMS or Content Management system and therefore, the first thing you are doing is setting up precise detail about what is in the content sections you will build.
 So that is why thinking about fields, taxonomies, and the content types or nodes/blocks they will be presented in is the first order of business.
 Making it look pretty with the theme you select, the images you apply, and the display of all the content happens after; the good news being that this separation of duties in Drupal allows you to later modify the look you present without having to redo all the content you have already dropped in.

-Think of the work flow like this:

-Content→Database→PHP(core)→TWIG/HTML→CSS & JS→View by user in Browser

 PHP itself renders a first level of HTML output but delivering it to TWIG Templates really gooses things up a notch in terms of HTML display of your content and with HTML5 some might argue state management might be enough to be done at that level.
 But most will want to further enhance with CSS and JS to really leverage the power of display control.